franketokam/iDatha/code/Proposal.md

 **What libraries or frameworks will you use?**

 ```
-I'm planning on using  Bootstrap for styling and Django as a back end. (the ultimate goal is a Desktop app with Electron JS )
+I'm planning on using  HTML, Bootstrap, ChartJs for charts and Django as a back end.
+(the initial goal was a Desktop app with Electron JS)
 ```
 ## Features
 ---------------------------------------------------------------